 Distracted driving law violations can lead to serious implications for Commercial Driver License (CDL) holders who are subject to federal and state rules of the road statutes.
-Violation of certain state distracted driving laws is also a violation of 49 CFR 392.2: "Every commercial motor vehicle must be operated in accordance with the laws, ordinances, and regulations of the jurisdiction in which it is being operated."
-If a CDL holder is cited for a violation such as distracted driving, the State Driver Licensing Authority is notified, and it is recorded as a violation of 49 CFR 383 and may result in suspension of the driver's CDL.
+Violation of certain state distracted driving laws is also a violation of 49 CFR 392.2 (applicable driving rules): "Every commercial motor vehicle must be operated in accordance with the laws, ordinances, and regulations of the jurisdiction in which it is being operated."
+If a CDL holder is cited for a violation such as distracted driving, the state driver licensing authority is notified, it is recorded as a violation of 49 CFR 383 (Commercial Driver's License Standards, Requirements and Penalties), and it may result in disqualification of the driver's CDL.
 The International Association of Chiefs of Police (IACP), in partnership with the NHTSA, published the Distracted Driving Toolkit in October 2019.
-This toolkit was created to provide law enforcement agencies tools to improve distracted driving education and enforcement.
+This toolkit was created to provide law enforcement agencies with tools to improve distracted driving education and enforcement.
 At the heart of any effective distracted driving enforcement strategy is strong distracted driving legislation.
-Although some jurisdictions have yet to enact distracted driving legislation, other jurisdictions have distracted driving laws that are difficult to enforce and could be strengthened based on the recommendations set forth by the American Association of Motor Vehicle Administrators (AAMVA), GHSA, IACP, and NHTSA.
+Although most jurisdictions have enacted laws prohibiting texting while driving, more comprehensive and enforceable distracted driving laws are needed, and existing laws should be strengthened based on the recommendations set forth by the American Association of Motor Vehicle Administrators (AAMVA), GHSA, IACP, and NHTSA.